Bond Clothing Stores: New York City

-Its New York City flagship store was at 372 Fifth Avenue at 35th Street, the former flagship of Best & Co.
-Known as "Bond Fifth Avenue," they began leasing the store and the adjoining 12-story office tower from Best & Co. in 1947.
-In 1948, Bond renovated the entire building with ultra-modern interiors under the direction of designer Morris Lapidus.
+Its New York City flagship store, known as "Bond Fifth Avenue," was at 372 Fifth Avenue at 35th Street.
+The space was formerly the flagship of Best & Co., which leased the store and the adjoining 12-story office tower to Bond in 1947.
+The next year, Bond renovated the entire building with ultra-modern interiors under the direction of designer Morris Lapidus.
 Bond stayed in the building until the mid-1970s.
 The building has most recently been redeveloped by the Paratis Group as a commercial / residential complex known as the "372 Fifth Avenue Loft."

-The company also operated a store at Times Square.
-That outlet opened in 1940, was dubbed "the cathedral of clothing."
-The store closed in 1977.
-Starting in 1980, the building was a dance club called Bond International Casino, notable for hosting a concert by The Clash in 1981.
+From 1940 to 1977, the company also operated a store at Times Square.
+Located on the east side of Broadway between 44th and 45th Streets, it was dubbed "the cathedral of clothing".
+In 1980, the building became a dance club, Bond International Casino, which hosted a concert by The Clash in 1981.
 The building housed a restaurant called Bond 45 until December 2015.
-The site currently houses a GAP and Old Navy since 2017.
+Since 2017, the site has housed a GAP and Old Navy.